MarkParker5/STARK/docs/advanced/optimization.md

 ## Grouping Asynchronous Requests

 If you have multiple asynchronous tasks that can be executed concurrently, group them together and await them as one unit.
 This approach allows tasks to be run simultaneously, improving the overall speed of the function.
-You can achieve this with Python's `asyncio.gather()` method.

 ```python
 async def task_one():